sparkle-project/Sparkle/README.markdown

 ## Requirements

-* Runtime: OS X 10.7 or greater
+* Runtime: macOS 10.7 or greater
 * Build: Xcode 5 and 10.8 SDK or greater
 * HTTPS server for serving updates (see [App Transport Security](http://sparkle-project.org/documentation/app-transport-security/))